metacpan/metacpan-cpan-extracted/distros/P/Pepper/README.md

 - `config`

-    This will contain your main pepper.cfg file, which should only be updated via 'sudo pepper setup'.
+    This will contain your main pepper.cfg file, which should only be updated via 'pepper setup'.
     If you do not opt to specify an option for 'url\_mappings\_database', the pepper\_endpoints.json file will be stored here as well.
 Please store any other custom configurations.